About Us - Meet the Team

 Leading Team Members:

-Darin J. Westby, P.E., CPM - Agency Director, Wyoming State Parks & Cultural Resources
+Dave Glenn - Director, State Parks & Cultural Resources

-Sara Needles - Deputy Director, Cultural Resources Division
+Sara Sheen - Deputy Director, Cultural Resources Division

-Sara Needles is the Deputy Director over the Cultural Resources Division, including:
+Sara Sheen is the Deputy Director over the Cultural Resources Division, including:

 Previous to this, she worked as an Archaeologist conducting fieldwork and research throughout Wyoming before taking a position with the State of Wyoming as a Senior Archaeologist.
 She was then appointed by the Governor and served for three years as the Wyoming State Historic Preservation Officer, before accepting her current position.
 She received her BA and MA in Anthropology from the University of Wyoming.

-Dave Glenn - Deputy Director, Outdoor Recreation Office & Division of State Parks
+Chris Floyd - Deputy Director, Division of State Parks

-Nick Neylon - Deputy Director, Outdoor Recreation Office & Division of State Parks
+Nick Neylon - Deputy Director, Division of State Parks

 Nick is the Deputy Director for Wyoming State Parks, Historic Sites, and Trails.
 He has more than thirty years experience working with state parks, historic sites, and museums in Wyoming, Wisconsin, Louisiana, Oklahoma, and Arkansas.
 He manages many programs within the agency, including: Law Enforcement, Concessions & Revenue, Planning, Construction & Engineering, plus the operations of four parks and fifteen historic sites and museums.